Digital verification solutions for Carbon Markets could fast-track climate action

 Marion Verles, CEO, SustainCERT

-If there’s an incongruity or a gap in the automated verification process, the verifier steps in to resolve the discrepancy.
-Good old manual labor will still be needed for smaller, more nuanced projects or those that lack resources for remote sensing or IoT.
+If there are inconsistencies or gaps in the automated verification process, the verifier is responsible for resolving the discrepancies.
+Manual labor will still be needed for smaller, more nuanced projects or those lacking the resources necessary for remote sensing or IoT.

 The offset space has been theorizing about digital verification for years, said Owen Hewlett, Chief Technical Officer at Gold Standard.
-From startups to established national frameworks, DMRV is applicable to almost everyone.
+From startups to established national frameworks, DMRV can benefit almost everyone.

-It’s a balancing act between real-world limitations and the limitless potential of digital accounting.
-Hewlett suspects DMRVs will put the entire carbon economy on its head; and good data governance will be required to make a smooth, just transition.
-It’s the verifiers’ job to make sure no one falls through the cracks in a new digital carbon economy.
+It’s a balancing act between real-world limitations and the potential of digital accounting.
+Hewlett suspects DMRVs will put the entire carbon economy on its head, and good data governance will be required to make a smooth transition.
+It’s the verifiers’ job to ensure that no one falls through the cracks in a new digital carbon economy.

 DMRV method 2